mightypirate1/DRL-Tetris/README.md

 * Install dependencies (see "Dependencies").
 * Build the backend module (see "Build backend").

+Once these steps are done, you should be able to use the environment, and to train your own agents (see "Usage").

 #### Dependencies:
 The versions specified are the version used on the test system.